Dr. Moran's DMSO

 DMSO was originally discovered as a by-product of paper-making.
 From the mid-20th century, researchers have explored additional use cases.
 Besides its use in chemistry as an aprotic solvent; it is also used in (alternative) medicine as an anti-inflammatory and carrier substance which expands and penetrates cell membranes.

 It reliably dissolves organic compounds as well as fat and water-soluble components and improves the cell uptake and bioavailability of organic substances.
 It has a channel-opening effect.
-Due to its transport function for other small-molecule substances, DMSO should be diluted with distilled water or in combination with other alternative substances.

 Since DMSO is a really unique agent, the area of application is huge.
 There are tips and dosage information in many books worth reading on the Internet.
 For legal reasons, we as retailers are not allowed to give any information on the effects and application on humans or animals.